Procedures: MACS Facelift, Upper Blepharoplasty, Liposuction to chin and Fat Transfer to lips and cheeks.

 Eyelid surgery, Eye bag removal

 Blepharoplasty is a procedure that rejuvenates the eye area by removing excess skin and tissue, and tightening the muscles around the eye.

 Bodyjet, Bodysculpting, Liposculpture

-Liposuction is a cosmetic procedure designed to remove unwanted fat from specific areas of the body that have proved difficult to reduce through exercise regimes or dieting.
+Liposuction is designed to remove unwanted and stubborn fat from specific areas of the body that has proved difficult to reduce through exercise regimes or dieting.

-Fat grafting, Fat injections, Fat relocation, Fat transplant, Lipomodelling, Body contouring, Autologous fat transfer, Fat redistribution
+Fat grafting, Body contouring, Fat injections, Fat relocation, Fat transplant, Lipo-modelling, Lipo-filling, Autologous fat transfer

 Fat transfer involves removing fat from one part of the body using liposuction, and re-inserting it into another part of the body to add volume to that particular area.